joe-liad/tfl-roadside-signs/README.md

 1. use cURL to fetch variable message [sign feed](https://roads.data.tfl.gov.uk/trafficstatus/vms.xml)
 2. use python to extract only the array of `<Sign>` data (not the metadata), change each sign's coordinates from easting/northing to longitude/latitude, and save to [signs.json](./signs.json)
-4. commit the [json file](./signs.json) if the data has changed since the last run
+4. commit the json if the data has changed since the last run
 5. create a [git-history](https://github.com/simonw/git-history) database/api with [datasette](https://datasette.io)
 6. publish to [vercel](https://lewisham-tfl-roadside-signs-history.vercel.app/tfl-roadside-signs-history)